What is a Mole?

 Where can I find more Information on moles?

 There is a great deal of information now available on line, through google, about the different types of moles.
 In addition your dermatologist, like Dr. Michele Green, should have pamphlets available for you to read on nevi (moles), skin cancer, and the changes that you should look for in a new mole or changing mole.
 In addition, there is a great deal of information on moles via the american academy of dermatology (aad.org), the mayo clinic’s website, as well as the skin cancer foundation’s website.

 3 weeks after treatment with Electrodessication (for removal of cosmetic moles)

 Dr. Green is an active member of the Skin Cancer Foundation Society and regularly donates her time for skin cancer screenings.
 She believes that prevention and early diagnosis saves lives.
 Dr. Green studied with the late Dr. A. Bernard Ackerman and authored a significant paper with him regarding melanoma, and continues to stay active and informed about treatment options for her patients.

 As featured on TV with Dr. Max Gomez, Dr. Michele Green starts every visit with a skin cancer exam to save lives.
 She recommends annual skin exams to all patients, regardless of skin color or complexion.
 If you have a history of skin cancer or dysplastic nevi, she encourages more frequent skin examinations.

-If you’re concerned about the appearance of a mole, please don’t wait to schedule an appointment.
-Contact us online today or call 212-535-3088 to learn more about mole removal from our New York practice.
+If you’re concerned about the appearance of new moles, or a changing mole, please don’t wait to schedule an appointment.
+Contact us online today or call 212-535-3088 to learn more about mole removal from our New York City practice.